Q: I have a problem with alcohol. Have you a male therapist you'd recommend?

 Q: I am battling with pornography addiction.
 It has wrecked my relationship with my partner and I do realise that I need help.
 Who would you recommend I contact?
 Also, what are you're fees?

-A: I suggest you contact Kathryn our specialist sex therapist or see the addictions page for specialists we have in this area.
+A: I suggest you see the addictions page for specialists we have in this area.
 You would need to contact them regarding their fee.

 Q: My partner has admitted to performing indecent acts at a